Trashpanda70/Pokemon-Game/README.md

 ## To-Do List

 ### Known Bugs and Issues
 - Galandart Sprite does not move when fighting.
 This feature would take a lot of time to fix and is something I intend to leave in the game unless I can figure out a fast way to fix it.
 As of now, the only way I know to fix it is to manually photoshop more than 100 photos of Regigigas, which already has a battle sprite, to make a stop motion type image panel for Galandart so that it moves during battle.
 I am not willing to do that since I know photoshop but do not have that amount of skill/patience.
 NOTE: Make Galandart a one time boss battle, have Hoopa catchable instead.
-Need to add Hoopa.
 - Spirit Pokemon are catchable when they should not be
 - Spirit Pokemon appear on the National Pokedex when they should not
 - Some background music and sound effects are louder than others
 - Apricorn trees will activate the 24 hour wait timer if you decline to pick it
 - Rock Climb does not show any rock or dust animations before, during, or after movement
+- RocketDuo battle sprite (Jessie and James together) is displayed incorrectly
+- Occasional lag spikes while walking/running in various maps.
+These spikes are accompanied by a debug message with a libpng warning for either "iCCP: known incorrect sRGB profile" or "iCCP: cHRM chunk does not match sRGB".
+I have no clue what these warning mean and Google has not helped so far.
+Any input to fixing this would be appreciated.
 - Again, please let me know if there are any bugs/glitches you find that are not listed

 ### Features Not Yet Implemented
 - Berry plants
-- Hoopa (Make it learn Spiritual Gaze)
+- Make Hoopa learn Spiritual Gaze
 - Make Galandart boss battle have a random spear for Rushing Lance (include no spear as an option)
 - Create a GIF to show at the start of the intro to flow with the music better or change intro song
 - Give custom music themes to Mewtwo and Landorus (might not happen)
-- Create move animations for custom moves
+- Create move animations for custom moves (ugh)
 - Drone item to replace Fly HM, I am struggling to figure out this one and it might not be implemented but is something I want to add
-- A regional Pokedex (might not get added)
 - Certain small caves or rooms in other caves that legendary Pokemon appear in
 - Some miscellaneous islands that may or may not be post game.
 Undecided as to how many to add
 - The map for the final battle against the Game Dev (me if you couldnt guess)
 - Map for Arceus Event
-- Way to secretly access Arceus Event early?
+- Way to secretly access Arceus Event early because who in their right mind is going to catch all the Pokemon in this game
-- Way to secretly access Mew Event early?
+- Way to secretly access Mew Event early because who in their right mind is going to encounter all the Pokemon in this game
 - Give the game a better name than "Pokemon Gray"
 - Region Name
 - Gym Badge Sprites to use